deomiarn/framer-editor/README.md

-# Framer Plugin Template
+# Framer Editor

-This is a template for using the Framer Plugin API in a TypeScript project.
+This is an all-in-one Framer Plugin for creating custom designs as fast as possible.
+It includes a set of components, utilities, and tools to help you create beautiful designs quickly and easily.

 ## Quickstart